IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

 ![Browser](wxd-images/watsonx-jupyter-adminhome.png)

-A Jupyter notebook contains multiple "cells" which can contain one of three different types of objects:
+A Jupyter notebook contains multiple "cells" which can contain a couple of different objects:

 - **Code** - A cell that contains code that will run (usually Python)
 - **Markdown** - A cell that contains text and formatting using a language called Markdown
-- **Raw NBConvert** - A specialized cell that is rendered (displayed) using an extension, like mathematical formulas

 In this lab, we need to run code that is found in the notebook.
 You can tell which text is a code cell because of the **`[ ]:`** beside the cell and probably because it has some code in the cell!